TykTechnologies/tyk-charts/tyk-oss/README.md

 | SQL Pump   | Set `tyk-pump.pump.backend='postgres'`, and add connection details for postgres under `global.postgres`. |
 | No Pump    | Set `tyk-pump.pump.backend=''` if you do not want to persist analytics data or don't want to configure any of the above mentioned pump types  |

+#### Uptime Pump
+Uptime Pump can be configured by setting `tyk-pump.pump.uptimePumpBackend` in values.yaml file.
+It support following values
+1. mongo: Used to set mongo pump for uptime analytics.
+2. postgres: Used to set postgres pump for uptime analytics.
+3. empty: Used to disable uptime analytics.

 #### Other Pumps
 To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `tyk-pump.pump.extraEnvs`